ourworldventures/www_ourparadise/content/home/index.md

 On the west coast of Zanzibar sits a beautiful and historical community space for eco-tourism, co-working, and co-living.
 A place for like-minded people to gather, share authentic moments, and build our future together.

-*We invite you to use the chat on the bottom-right of your screen to talk to a human.
-We're pleased to assist!*
+*We invite you to use the chat on the bottom-right of your screen to get assistance.*

 {% end %}